Hybrid Email Moderation in Office 365

 The best thing to do is to try to scope the problem.
 We know we have seven out of the eight cases working just fine, and we have only one case not working fine.
 Only when the moderator is on-premises we have an issue.

-We also do not have any issues with on-premises dynamic groups, only non-dynamic groups with on premise moderator is where we need to look at.
+We also do not have any issues with on-premises dynamic groups, only non-dynamic groups with on-premises moderator is where we need to look at.

 One solution could be migrate the mailbox of all on-premises moderators for non dynamic groups.
 This can play well, but needs some time which we cannot have now.